1. What is EyePACS?

 2. How does EyePACS support retinal exams?

 Patients with diabetes can receive retinal evaluations with a digital retinal camera during primary care visits, or even at sites beyond the walls of the traditional office.
 The camera can be operated by a nurse or by other individuals who have been technically trained and certified.
-The digital images are uploaded to the EyePACS web site where they are evaluated online by trained and certified readers.
+The digital images are uploaded to the EyePACS web site where they are interpreted online by trained and certified readers.
 Recommendations for follow-up and treatment are then made by credentialed doctors, and sent electronically to the patient’s electronic medical record or directly to their primary care physician.

 3. What is the rationale for providing retinal exams during the primary care visit?